Tim Lane (journalist)

-Timothy Lane (born 18 September 1951 in Launceston, Tasmania) is a veteran Australian sports broadcaster and journalist with the Seven Network and Fairfax.
+Timothy Lane (born 18 September 1951 in Launceston, Tasmania) is a veteran Australian sports broadcaster and journalist who works at the Seven Network and Fairfax.
 He currently calls Australian rules football (AFL) matches for 3AW radio on Saturday and Sunday afternoons and writes for The Age newspaper.
 Additionally, beginning in 2018, he is a lead commentator for the Seven Sport test cricket coverage.
 Between 2003 and 2011, he was also an AFL commentator for Network Ten.

 Lane is well known for commentating on a variety of sports for decades—particularly cricket—as well as AFL and as a track-and-field commentator for both the Summer Olympics and Commonwealth Games.

-He famously called Cathy Freeman for ABC Grandstand radio at the Sydney 2000 Olympics.
+He famously called Cathy Freeman's win for ABC Radio at the Sydney 2000 Olympics.

 Early career

 Born in Launceston, Lane moved with his family to Devonport in 1963 and matriculated from Devonport High School in 1969.
 Lane then studied at the University of Tasmania in Hobart, where he resided at St. John Fisher College, but, after failing his first year, found work at an Edgell factory before trying sports commentary.

 Lane began his sports broadcasting career in 1972 and was employed by the ABC in 1973, commentating NTFA Australian rules football matches.